Explanation

 The immortal essence mentioned in these passages is indestructible.
 Second, the everlasting essence pervades “all this,” which signifies that the eternal essence pervades everything in the universe, from rocks to plants to animals to humans.

-Verse & What we can learn
+Verse & What We Can Learn

 The divine essence or the soul can neither be created nor destroyed it is all-pervading and everlasting.